-The first thing to note is that the new policy means that the traditional pattern of school transport around Leicestershire is significantly changing.
+The first thing to note is that the new policy means that the traditional pattern of school transport around Leicestershire has significantly changed.
 Therefore, please do not assume that just because school transport has previously gone from your area to your child's school that this will still be the case in future.

-The recognition of traditional 'catchment areas' for transport will generally no longer be the case.
+The recognition of traditional 'catchment areas' for transport is generally no longer the case.
 In brief, free home to school transport for under 16s in mainstream education will be provided as follows: